eijynagai/dotfiles/README.md

 About
 ------

-Some configuration files:

- *.bash_profile - redirect to `.bashrc` file [used on macOSX] *.bashrc - main file with configuration instructions for mac and linux, but personal configuration should be included in `.bashrc.private` *.bashrc.private - file with personal configuration
+ *.bash_profile - redirect to `.bashrc` file [used on macOSX].
+ *.bashrc - main file with configuration instructions for mac and linux, but personal configuration should be included in `.bashrc.private`.
+ *.bashrc.private - file with personal configuration.